What Does a Midwife Do, and Do I Need One?

 How to choose a midwife

+Looking for some tips for choosing a midwife?
 When it comes to how to choose a midwife, the most important factor you need to consider is finding someone who you like, feel comfortable with, and trust.

-You should also take into consideration the years of experience and training your midwife has.
+In choosing a midwife, you should also take into consideration the years of experience and training your midwife has.
 There are two types of midwives - Certified Nurse Midwives (CNMs) and Certified Direct-Entry Midwives.

 CNMs can do many of the same things as doctors, and they must become registered nurses first and then complete a Master’s degree in midwifery prior to becoming certified.
 Certified Direct-Entry Midwives, on the other hand, do not need to be nurses and tend to have a narrower scope of practice than CNMs.